fgrdz/fgrdz/README.md

 ## Hi, I'm Julio!

 - 🌱 I am Julio Figueiredo, a student and software developer passionate about technology.
-Currently, I work as a junior software engineer at Cox Automotive Brazil.
+Currently, I work as a software engineer at Cox Automotive Brazil.
-- 🎓 I’m a Analysis and Systems Development student
+- 🎓 I’m graduated in Analysis and Systems Development
 - Here's my website: https://portfolio-fgrdzs-projects.vercel.app/
 - 📫 How to reach me: